 If you don't mind looking at teeth for a living, a career as a dentist could provide you with both monetary rewards and flexibility.
 According to ExploreHealthCareers.org, full-time dentists typically work 36-hour weeks in their practices.
 And because dentists are often self-employed, they get to make their own schedules.
 Dentist was one of the highest-paying jobs in 2017.

 Still, the road to becoming a dentist is a long one.
 You'll have to attend dental school and pass exams, as well as secure a state license.

 Orthodontists improve both the appearance and function of teeth.
 To become one, you'll need to earn a bachelor's degree, attend dental school for four years and complete a residency program.

-After all that education, you can relax in a career known for its low stress levels.
+After all that education, you can relax in a career known for its low stress levels and high pay.
 In fact, U.S. News found that the job offers great flexibility and below-average stress.